ZachWatkins/Remarklet/website/docs/bookmarklet.md

 javascript:(function(){const script=document.createElement("script");script.src="https://unpkg.com/@zw/remarklet/dist/remarklet.min.js";document.head.appendChild(script);script.onload=()=>{remarklet.options({persist:true,hide:true});remarklet.activate()}})();
 ```

-You can save this as a custom bookmark in your browser, so you can activate the library on any webpage just by clicking the bookmark.
+You can save this as a custom bookmark in your browser, so you can activate the library on any web page just by clicking the bookmark.